 So, you're ready to apply to Claim Academy.
 Congratulations!
 We're glad you're interested in one (or more) of our classes.
 Our programs will prepare you for the tech jobs that St. Louis businesses need, and this is the first step towards your new programming career.
 Here's a step-by-step guide through our application process:

-- All potential students must have a minimum of a high school diploma or a General Education Development (GED) to be accepted for admission to Claim Academy.
+- All potential students must have a minimum of a high school diploma or a General Education Development (GED) - or equivalent - to be accepted for admission to Claim Academy.
 A copy of your transcript must be received by Claim Academy before the start of your program.
-Potential students who meet this criterion must then complete the admissions process, which includes an initial interview, pre-course work in Java (the pre-course work is free), complete a technical challenge, and undergo a technical interview based on the technical challenge.
+Potential students who meet this criterion must then complete the admissions process, which includes an initial interview, pre-course work in Java or C#/.Net (the pre-course work is free), complete a technical challenge, and undergo a technical interview based on the technical challenge.

 - The initial interview provides you the opportunity to meet with a Student Affairs Advisor.
-The Student Affairs Advisor will ask basic questions to help determine whether or not you are a good fit for the Claim Academy as well as an opportunity to see if Claim Academy is a good fit for you.
+The Student Affairs Advisor will ask basic questions to help determine if you are a good fit for the Claim Academy as well as an opportunity to see if Claim Academy is a good fit for you.

 - After the you have successfully completed the pre-course work you will be provided with a short technical challenge you must solve.
 Once you have completed the technical challenge you must arrange for a technical interview.
 During the technical interview the instructor will ask questions about the solution you provided to assess the logic you applied to your solution and to verify that you were the one who provided the solution.